EliasFink122/Phase_Plates/README.md

 Generates phase plates automatically.

-Adjust parameters of beam and phase plase in PP_Continuous.py and run to generate plate.
+For 1-dimensional phase plate, adjust parameters of beam and phase plase in PP_1d.py and run to generate plate.

+For 2-dimensional phase plate do the same in PP_2d.py.

-Phase values will be exported in to phase_plate.txt.
+Phase values will be exported as a txt file.